The Duskbloods

-is an upcoming action role-playing game by FromSoftware for the Nintendo Switch 2.
-A multiplayer game, it supports up to eight players and features both player versus player (PvP) and player versus environment (PvE) gameplay.
-Players choose from over a dozen vampire-like characters known as Bloodsworn, each possessing unique weapons and abilities, to compete in matches across various maps.
+is an upcoming multiplayer action game by FromSoftware for the Nintendo Switch 2.
+Directed by Hidetaka Miyazaki, development began for the original Nintendo Switch before the project shifted to the Switch 2 for release in 2026.
+Online matches support up to eight players and combine player versus player (PvP) and player versus environment (PvE) combat.
+Players control Bloodsworn, characters empowered by special blood, each with distinct weapons and abilities.

-Synopsis
+Setting

-As humanity reaches its end, a source known as the First Blood flows.
-With this, comes the Twilight of humanity, where locations across time and space converge.
-There, Bloodsworn are to fight beings who through blood have surpassed the limits of humanity.
+The Duskbloods is set during the "Twilight of Humanity", an event in which the Bloodsworn are summoned from different times and places to compete for "First Blood".
+The Bloodsworn are player-controlled characters who have gained superhuman abilities through special blood.
+The game therefore has no fixed era or location.

 Gameplay

-The Duskbloods is a multiplayer action role-playing game that features player versus player (PvP) and player versus environment (PvE) gameplay for up to eight participants.
+The Duskbloods is a multiplayer action game that features player versus player (PvP) and player versus environment (PvE) gameplay for up to eight participants.
 Players choose from over a dozen Bloodsworn—vampire-like characters, each possessing unique weapons, including firearms, and abilities—to compete across various maps.
 Players can customize their characters in a dedicated hub area.
 Lore fragments are integrated into character customization items, specifically within each character's "blood history and fate", which reveals details about the game world.
 By customizing a character's blood history and fate, players can adjust attributes such as abilities, appearance, and characteristics, as well as their in-game role.
 These roles assign specific responsibilities and objectives during matches.
 For example, the Destined Rivals role requires a player to find and defeat a designated rival, while the Destined Companion role tasks a player with seeking out a designated ally, earning a special reward.
-To aid in combat, players can summon companions.
+Each character can summon an entity to assist in combat.
 An event system may dynamically influence matches by introducing elements such as special enemy spawns and additional objectives that offer bonus rewards.
 Players earn Victory Points, which determine the outcome of a match, through direct combat or more strategic actions.
-A match concludes when only one player remains.
+Online matches generally use a last-player-standing format, although some use alternative victory conditions, such as defeating a boss enemy.
 Upon completion, players receive rewards, regardless of the outcome, which can be used for character customization.